Dynamic QR Code VS Static QR Code: Differences, Pros & Cons

 What are Dynamic QR Codes?

 Dynamic QR codes are a type of QR code that can be modified easily without requiring a new code to be created.
-They are generated using a URL shortening service that allows for the creation of multiple codes that direct to distinct content.
-This versatility allows businesses to change the content behind the code at any given moment while the code remains unaltered.

 One of the most significant benefits of using dynamic QR codes is that they can provide tracking information, enabling businesses to gather data on how frequently the code has been scanned and where the scans are coming from.